How do Quantum Courses work?

 The student’s job is to conduct real science and math experiments, collect data, and record observations.
 But scientists and mathematicians don’t stop there!
 They also analyze data and observations to make sense of them.
 For each lab, students break down the data and observations and look for patterns, relationships, or any surprising results.
 Finally, they explain the results ultimately to better understand the world and predict the future.

-While students can work at any pace (hence “Self-Paced”!), many see that working through 1 chapter per week feels just about right.
+While students can work through a course series at any pace (hence “Self-Paced”!).
+Many see that working through 1 chapter per week feels just about right.
 At this pace, your student should plan to spend 3 to 4 hours per week on QC Science.
 Here is one possible plan for your weekly schedule:

 Day 1 - Lab A and lab A write-up